NienborgLab/Quinn_et_al_2021/README.md

 # Contents
 ## Source Data/
-source data to reproduce figures
+source data to reproduce figures and example data of one session to exemplify the population analysis.

 ## Code/
 code for population analysis